IDMNYU/audiolab/docs/synths.md

 8. Scalar knob for *7*

 *Notes:*
-- the Control Voltage Processor will also mix bipolar (AC) sources, similar to the Mixer module.
+- The Control Voltage Processor will also mix bipolar (AC) sources, similar to the Mixer module.
 - A static DC signal can be used to "bias" an AC source.

 #### Dual Universal Slope Generator #2